Gigaspaces/xap-docs/site/content/xap/12.3/started/insightedge-local-setup.markdown

 # What's Next?

-* To get started with the Apache Zeppelin Web Notebook, see [Web notebook](insightedge-zeppelin.html).
+* To get started with the Apache Zeppelin Web Notebook, see [Web Notebook](insightedge-zeppelin.html).
-* To run the examples on your local InsightEdge environment, see [Running the examples](insightedge-examples.html)
+* To run the examples on your local InsightEdge environment, see [Running the Examples](insightedge-examples.html)
 * To create your first InsightEdge application, see [Developing Your First Application](insightedge-first-app.html)
-* To learn more on the `insightedge` script, use the `--help` option
+* To learn more about the `insightedge` CLI script, use the `--help` option
-* To setup a cluster on a set of machines, see [Cluster Setup For InsightEdge](../admin/cluster_setup.html)
+* To set up a cluster on a set of machines, see [Cluster Setup For InsightEdge](../admin/cluster_setup.html)